fasten-project/rust-call-graph-converter/README.md

 ## Output

-Every crate from `Functions` in rust call graphs is converted to a separate call graph in Fasten format.
-The output for the example in _Code fragment 1_  will be two following Fasten call graphs:
+The output for the example in _Code fragment 1_  will be the following Fasten call graph:
 ```json
 {
   "product": "first_crate",